 Written plan for assessing the customer’s ability to participate in vocational rehabilitation (VR) services and achieve an employment outcome when his or her ability to do so is otherwise in question due to the severity of his or her disability.

+Transaction Type

+A designation that identifies a transaction as either an increase or a decrease in a program’s unallocated or requisition budget.

 Transferable Skills

 The skills and knowledge acquired through personal experience, such as schooling, jobs, classes, hobbies, or life experiences.